 "See more clearly when you are informed"

-Mental health and stigma surrounding it is one of the most pressing issues many Americans are facing today.
-With limited access and knowledge about mental health services educating yourself and others about Sucidie Preventions is instrumental to tackling this issue.
-Below you will find key terms, statistics, and other useful tools to understand and talk about Suicide Prevention.
+With its roots in the civil rights movement of the 1960’s, Diversity, Equity, and Inclusion (or DEI) education and practices seek to help organizations discover their unconscious biases and what can be done to ensure all members feel secure in their identity.
+Below you will find key terms, statistics, and other useful tools to understand and talk about DEI.
 If you would like to know more, consider coming to an IYC event.
 Our next one can be found below in the section labeled Our Events.
 We host them virtually, on a wide range of topics, discussing policy, civics, and current events.

 Key Terms You Should Know